AlexH-HankIT/phpietadmin-gui/README.md

     - [ ] Bootstrap table jumbs back to top, if a nested table is displayed
     - [ ] JavaScript problems in ietusers menu
     - [ ] Remove session id from log
+    - [ ] Objects can be added multiple times

 ## Roadmap
 In version 0.6: